 - Measure your kitchen before you buy.
 I’m very glad I bought two rolls because I almost ran out.

 - Stanley 10-099 6-Inch Classic 99 Retractable Utility Knife (You could probably use scissors or a sharp knife.)

 - Measuring tape

-- Could really use anything with a hard flat edge
+- Credit card or anything with a hard flat edge to remove air bubbles.

 As some of you may relate, DIYs sometimes turn out to spending more money than you anticipate (not having the right tools, etc etc.) But this was SO cheap.
 One roll of the contact paper goes for around $10 and I already had everything else.

 Step 1: Scrub your counters with Windex.
 I used Windex because it’s supposed to work better with the contact paper, but you could probably use any cleaner?? *shrug*